rust-lang/book/second-edition/src/ch20-04-storing-threads.md

 about what number type made sense, we just chose one.
 Let’s give it some more thought now.
 Given that `size` is the length of a vector, `usize` makes a lot of sense.
 They even almost share a name!
-Let’s change the signature of `new`, which will get the code in Listing 20-14 to compile:
+Let’s change the signature of `new`, which will get the code in [Listing 20-14][Listing-20-14] to compile:

 ```rust,ignore
 fn new(size: usize) -> ThreadPool {